3box/keramik/README.md

 ## Opentelemetry

-Add opentelemetry collector to a specific newtork.
-First edit `./k8s/opentelemetry/kustomization.yaml` and change the namespace to be the namespace of your network (i.e. `keramik-small`).
-Then run the following command to add opentelemetry to that network.

-    kubectl apply -k ./k8s/opentelemetry/

 To view the metrics and traces port-forward the services:

     kubectl port-forward prometheus-0 9090
     kubectl port-forward jaeger-0 16686

 Then navigate to http://localhost:9090 for metrics and http://localhost:16686 for traces.

-## Simulation

-To run a simulation delete the old jobs and re-apply the simulation job definitions:

-    kubectl delete jobs.batch simulate-manager simulate-worker-{0..9}
-    kubectl apply -k k8s/simulator/

-> NOTE: We will need the k8s operator to make job configuration dynamic.
-> This is a manual method in the meantime.

 ## Analysis